South Wales Central

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary A poor system for requesting and securing one-to-one nursing cover led to frequent unavailability and staff confusion.
+Concerns summary (AI summary) A poor system for requesting and securing one-to-one nursing cover led to frequent unavailability and staff confusion.
 This resulted in inadequate staffing levels, leaving frontline nurses unable to safely care for vulnerable patients.

 David Cooper